mdw771/mdw771.github.io/about.md

 permalink: /about/
 ---

-I'm currently working at KLA as an algorithm engineer.
-Before joining KLA, I worked as a postdoc (Argonne National Laboratory) and PhD student (Northwestern University) in the field of x-ray computational imaging.
+I'm currently working at Argonne National Laboratory as an assistant computational scientist.
+Before joining KLA, I worked as an algorithm engineer at KLA (KLA-Tencor) and a postdoc at Argonne National Lab.
 As a part of my research interest, I, along with my colleagues, developed Python-based software packages that:
 - process, stitch and reconstruct multi-field-of-view tomography data,